 CPR is performed when the patient’s heart and lungs suddenly stop.
-CPR involves the provision of cardiac life support including chest compressions and ventilation of the patient.
+CPR involves the provision of cardiac life support, including chest compressions, ventilation and emergency defibrillation of the patient.
 CPT states 92950 is intended to describe CPR to restore and maintain the patient’s respiration and circulation after cessation of heartbeat and breathing.
 Basic CPR consists of assessing the victim, opening the airway, restoring breathing (e.g., mouth-to-mouth, bag-valve-mask, etc.), and restoring circulation (e.g., closed chest cardiac massage).

 The physician does not have to physically perform the chest compressions or ventilation of the patient, but rather can direct the provision of CPR services.
-According to the AMA “From a coding perspective, indeed the physician may report 92950 whether he/she is actually performing compressions or ventilation or directing these activities while other staff is actually performing cardiopulmonary resuscitation.”
+According to the AMA, “From a coding perspective, indeed the physician may report 92950 whether he/she is actually performing compressions or ventilation or directing these activities while other staff is actually performing cardiopulmonary resuscitation.”
 However, only one physician may report an episode of CPR, regardless of the participation of other physicians in the resuscitative process.

 No. CPT lists no minimum or maximum amount of time spent performing and/or supervising CPR as being required to report CPR.